LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Homotopy theorem

-is separated on the curve $\gamma$ by a pair of distincts elements $u,u'$ of $\gamma' \cap \gamma$; in other terms: the four intersection points of $\gamma'$ and $\gamma$ appear consecutively on the curve $\gamma$.
-For example the arrangements $\name{22}$ and $\name{32}$, depicted in Figure~\ref{fulllist}, are martagons with respect to the curved double pseudoline.
-Figure~\ref{FinalMartagon} depicts examples of martagons (with respect to the double pseudoline that do not intersect the dashed pseudoline, red in pdf color)
+is separated on the curve $\gamma$ by a pair of distinct elements $u,u'$ of $\gamma' \cap \gamma$; in other words, the four intersection points of $\gamma'$ and $\gamma$ are ordinary and appear consecutively on the curve $\gamma$.
+For example the arrangements $\name{22}$ and $\name{32}$ of Fig.~\ref{fulllist} are martagons with respect to the curved double pseudoline.
+Fig.~\ref{FinalMartagon} depicts examples of martagons

-on three and four double pseudolines : in this figure the double pseudolines whose crosscap sides are free of vertices are simply represented by one of their core pseudolines.
-Observe that the subarrangements of size three of $M_1$ are $C_{22}$ (3 times) and $C_{04}$, and those of $M_2$ are $C_{22}$ and $C_{32}$, both 2 times.
-The reader will have no difficulties to add to these examples martagons of arbitrary large size.
-We leave the verification of the following lemma to the reader. \begin{lemma} The only martagons on three and four double pseudolines are the arrangements depicted in Figure~\ref{FinalMartagon}. \end{lemma}
+on three and four double pseudolines.
+Observe that the subarrangements of size three of $M_1$ are $\name{22}$ (3 times) and $\name{04}$, and those of $M_2$ are $\name{22}$ and $\name{32}$, both 2 times.
+The reader will have no difficulties adding to these examples martagons of arbitrary size.
+We leave the verification of the following lemma to the reader. \begin{lemma} The only martagons on three and four double pseudolines are the arrangements of Fig.~\ref{FinalMartagon}. \end{lemma}